 Hello + Q&A

 Hello!
 Marie here from @eatswithmarie.
-If you’ve been following me for a while, you may remember the original eatswithmarie blog, a free little WordPress site that I used to share my culinary experiences.
+If you’ve been following me for a while, you may remember the original eatswithmarie blog, a free little WordPress site that I used to share Sydney cafe and restaurant reviews.
 A lot has changed since then, both in my personal and professional life, but one thing has remained constant and that’s my love for food!
-There is nothing that makes me happier than spending time with my loved ones over a meal and travelling the world in search of new and delicious things.

-I’ve included a little Q&A below with some questions that you guys asked me in response to a story that I posted on Instagram.
+I’ve included a little Q&A below with some questions that you guys asked me on Instagram.
 If there’s anything else you’d like to know, please feel free to leave them in the comments below!

 Please note: I have included some links to products/items mentioned in the Q&A below.
 Some of these are affiliate links meaning I will earn a small commission if you make a purchase through them.
 I only recommend brands/products that I use and trust and have chosen to include them here to show you exactly what products I’m talking about 🙂 See my disclosure here for more information and please leave a comment below if you have any questions about products listed below!